unstoppabledomains/resolution/README.md

 ```

 The API is compatible with other address formats.
 If a domain has multiple
-address formats, it will follow the algorithm described as follow:
+address formats set, it will follow the algorithm described as follow:

 if a domain has following records set: